 only registered users can tap on widgets to see the detailed information.

 How does a dashboard for a PR report look?

 The main trait of a dashboard is adding only those metrics that are relevant for you and choosing the best visualizations for each of them.
 You can choose their looks, placement, size, and monitoring period.

 So, what is an algorithm for working with a dashboard?

 Create a template where you place all the needed widgets that visualize the key metrics.
 Once the template is ready, you don't have to refill the data as the system automatically shows the latest month.
 You can manually set up the required period for the whole dashboard or for particular widgets (to demonstrate before-after results), depending on your needs.
-When the dashboard is set up, you can share it with colleagues, clients, your manager, and other stakeholders so that they have access to your report whenever they are and any time they need.
+When the dashboard is set up, you can share it via a link with colleagues, clients, your manager, and other stakeholders so that they have access to your report whenever they are and at any time they need.

 Same as any other business activities, public relations requires a smooth process and careful analysis.
 YouScan is a system that can cover both needs and make your company stand out from the crowd.
 Are you ready to boost your PR and reporting?
 Request our free demo to see if we are a good fit for your business.